mrcavalcanti/mosaicoo/docs/sources/developers/http_api/library_element.md

 ## Identifier (id) vs unique identifier (uid)

-The identifier (ID) of a library element is an auto-incrementing numeric value that is unique per Grafana install.
+The identifier (ID) of a library element is an auto-incrementing numeric value that is unique per Mosaicoo install.

-The unique identifier (UID) of a library element uniquely identifies library elements between multiple Grafana installs.
+The unique identifier (UID) of a library element uniquely identifies library elements between multiple Mosaicoo installs.
 It's automatically generated unless you specify it during library element creation.
-The UID provides consistent URLs for accessing library elements and when syncing library elements between multiple Grafana installs.
+The UID provides consistent URLs for accessing library elements and when syncing library elements between multiple Mosaicoo installs.

 The maximum length of a UID is 40 characters.